-Upon completion of Mercy/St. Luke's School of Radiologic Technology program, 29 technical credits can be transferred to Kirkwood Community College toward an Associate of Applied Science (A.A.S.) degree.
+Upon completion of Mercy/St. Luke's School of Radiologic Technology program or the Covenant School of Radiography, 29 technical credits can be transferred to Kirkwood Community College toward an Associate of Applied Science (A.A.S.) degree.

 Diesel Agriculture Technology